rohanposthumus/code-samples/README.md

 Due to the proprietary nature of the algorithms and software I develop, the Github repositories where they are stored are protected by non-disclosure contracts and are therefore private.
 However, I have created a separate Github repository specifically for code snippets that I am authorized to share or are part of my hobby projects.

-## Use Python to submit a SQL query to a database
+## Use Python to submit a SQL query to a database:
 ```
 def download_students() -> pd.DataFrame:
     "Pull student data from server to compare with enrollments"